 The Trust is required to have a Caldicott Guardian.
 The Caldicott Guardian is a senior health professional appointed to ensure that the information of service users is handled in a confidential manner by the Trust and enabling appropriate information sharing.
 The Caldicott principles are incorporated into the NHS Code of Practice.

 The SIRO is an Executive Director in the Trust with overall responsibility for managing organisational information risk and putting strategies in place to control the identified risks.

 Data Protection Officer (DPO)

-Under the General Data Protection Regulations (GDPR) all large public authority organisations such as Lancashire Care are legally required to employ a Data Protection Officer.
+Under the General Data Protection Regulations (GDPR) all large public authority organisations such as Lancashire and South Cumbria NHS Foundation Trust are legally required to employ a Data Protection Officer.
 This person is responsible for providing advice and guidance to staff and the Trust Board on aspects of the Data Protection law and related regulation and codes of practice.